ModelDriven/fUML-Reference-Implementation/README.md

 ###Testing

 1. In a Windows/DOS command window, navigate to the 'root' reference implementation directory.
-This directory is where the Apache Ant 'build.xml' file can be found.
+This directory is where the Apache Maven 'pom.xml' file can be found.

 2. Use the following command: